vvvar/checkmark/README.md

 checkmark spellcheck .
 ```

 This will check all Markdown files for spelling errors.
-If you need to white-list words:
+If you need to whitelist words:

 ```sh
 checkmark spellcheck . --words-whitelist checkmark,OPEN_AI_API_KEY